Skip to main content

 POAC will fund Carotid Ultrasound within 24-48 hours for:

-• episode occurred within last 2 weeks AND
+• The suspected TIA episode occurred within the last 2 weeks AND

-• patient is a potential candidate for carotid endarterectomy AND
+• is a potential candidate for carotid endarterectomy

-• Carotid imaging recommended by Health NZ neurologist or stroke specialist.
+• Carotid ultrasound in the community has been recommended by a neurologist or stroke specialist.

-• Completion of the BPAC TIA decision support tool indicates carotid imaging is appropriate.
+• Completion of the BPACNZ clinical module stroke/TIA tool indicates carotid imaging in the community is appropriate.

-• BPAC decision support tool not available but patient assessed as suitable for being managed in the community i.e. all of these apply.
+• BPACNZ clinical module stroke/TIA tool is not available but the patient has been assessed as suitable for being managed in the community, i.e. the patient meets all of the other criteria above.

 Ultrasound DVT - Adult